 In this article, we look at the implications of telemedicine before and after Covid.
 We’ll also talk about the recent surge in telemedicine use and what it means for healthcare providers and the general public.

 Looking for the best telehealth services?
-Click the button below to get telehealth services from one of the leading providers.
+Click the button below to get telehealth therapy from one of the leading providers.

 What Are Telehealth or Telemedicine Services?

 Telehealth is a broad category of services provided by health care professionals via internet technology—online.
 It is intended to support and promote long-distance medical care, patient and professional health education, public health, and health administration.

 Telemedicine is a subset of telehealth defined as diagnosing and treating patients using telecommunication technologies.
 It entails using electronic communications and software to provide clinical services to patients who cannot come in person.
 Telemedicine is commonly used for follow-up visits, chronic condition management, medication management, specialist consultation, and various other clinical services that can be delivered remotely via secure video and audio connections.

 Telemedicine Before COVID